rockcarver/frodo-lib/.github/README.md

 ## Features

 Frodo allows an administrator to easily connect to and manage any number of Identity Cloud tenants, ForgeOps deployment instances, or classic deployment instances from the command line.
 The following tasks are currently supported:

-- User mode

-  Install and run pre-compiled single binaries without any dependencies for MacOS, Windows, and Linux.

 - Manage journeys/trees.